Prathamesh1230/Prathamesh1230/README.md

 # 💫 About Me:
 I am a final-year Computer Engineering student passionate about Data Analytics.

-• Strong foundation in Python, SQL, and data analysis libraries
+• Skilled in Python, SQL, and Data analysis libraries
-• Interested in Data Analytics and problem-solving
 • Actively building projects in Python, Power BI, and SQL